 When eating fresh garlic, do so quickly to get the most from the active allicin component, which has a short half life once you crush the garlic.

 2 sweet potatoes made 15 hefty pancakes

-Sweet Potatoes – Here’s a food most kids like, and it’s easy to prepare: Heat oven to 4oo degrees.
+Sweet Potatoes – Here’s a food most kids like, and it’s easy to prepare: Heat oven to 450 degrees.
 Put in potatoes.
-Bake 45 minutes.
+Bake 60 minutes.
 Done!
 Of course there are other yummy ways to eat sweet potatoes, but start there if you have too much to juggle at dinner time.
-Add butter, ghee, ground cashews or macadamia nuts, and a little maple syrup for extra glamour.
+Place them in your oven in the morning and program to turn on and bake later if you’re not home to do it.
+It’s worth it to buy organic sweet potatoes or yams – they taste sweeter, less bitter, just better.
+Whip these with butter, ghee, cinnamon, and a little maple syrup then dust with ground cashews or macadamia nuts, to incentivize for picky eaters.

 Seriously though, sweet potatoes give vitamin A as beta-carotene, which is another crucial immune helper.
 In fact, the recent mania about measles should be talking more about vitamin A than vaccines: Even the World Health Organization and UNICEF have protocols that engage high dose vitamin A for children exposed to measles.
 Vitamin A has both therapeutic and preventive actions against this virus, and dramatically reduces mortality from complications of measles (diarrhea and pneumonia).
 For detail on the many ways in which vitamin A supports our immune systems, click here.